Procedures & Requirements

 Each Rome Prize winner is provided with a stipend, meals, a bedroom with private bath, and a study or studio.
 Those with children under 18 live in partially subsidized apartments nearby.
 Winners of half-term and full-term fellowships receive stipends of $16,000 and $28,000, respectively.
 Winners of the Two-Year fellowships receive $28,000 annually.

 Rome Prize winners are the core of the Academy’s residential community, which also includes Affiliated Fellows, Residents and Visiting Artists and Visiting Scholars.

 Owing to the fluctuating dollar/euro exchange rate and the high cost of living in Rome, the stipends offered may not cover all expenses.
-This is especially true for Rome Prize winners who come to Rome with families.
-The American Academy in Rome welcomes spouses/companions and children of Rome Prize winners.
-However, Fellows with families live in subsidized apartments for which they pay rent, and pay for meals of family members.
+This is especially true for Rome Prize Winners who come to Rome with families.
+The American Academy in Rome welcomes spouses/ companions and children of Rome Prize Winners.
+However, Fellows with families live in subsidized apartments for which they pay rent, and are responsible for meals of family members.
 Thus they often incur expenses that exceed the Fellow’s stipend, so those wishing to bring their families are advised to supplement their stipends with additional funds.

--U.S citizens, and those foreign nationals who have lived in the United States for three years immediately proceeding the application deadline, may apply for the NEH post-doctoral fellowships in Ancient Studies, Medieval Studies, Renaissance and Early Modern Studies, or Modern Italian Studies.
+U.S citizens, and those foreign nationals who have lived in the United States for three years immediately proceeding the application deadline, may apply for the NEH post-doctoral fellowships in Ancient Studies, Medieval Studies, Renaissance and Early Modern Studies, or Modern Italian Studies.

 Collaborators may submit joint applications provided their work is genuinely collaborative, as demonstrated by the materials submitted.
 In the case of joint applications, each individual must meet all eligibility requirements.
 Joint applications must be submitted in one package.
 Joint applicants selected as winners will share one prize (i.e. room and board, the stipend and work space).